JS student dressing in black dress, sitting in the Law Library speaking with two other students.

 Juris Doctor, JD

-The Juris Doctor (JD) degree at ASU's Sandra Day O'Connor College of Law is a three-year full-time program that incorporates practical learning and experiences.
+The Juris Doctor (JD) degree at ASU's Sandra Day O'Connor College of Law is a three-year full-time program.

 ASU Law first-year JD students take courses in civil procedure, contracts, torts, legal method and writing, property, constitutional law, criminal law, legal advocacy, and professional responsibility.
 Courses in the first-year curriculum are required and are administratively assigned.
 Generally, the required course load for the first year is 15 assigned credits in the fall and spring semesters.
 Several focused programs can enhance JD students' experiences.